 The cemetery up the hill

-There is no better way than walking to get know a place, especially somewhere we would only stay for two days.
-We hiked across the a patch of uneven desert to get a closer look at the cemetery.
+There is no better way than walking around to get familiar with a place, especially somewhere we would only stay for two days.
+We hiked across the patch of uneven desert to get a closer look at the cemetery.

-In earlier times, he was known for the Tinsley’s Chicken and Rolls franchise he founded in Huntsville and throughout East Texas.
+In earlier times, he was known for the Tinsley’s Chicken and Rolls, a franchise he founded in Huntsville and throughout East Texas.
 His grave was decorated with a metal rooster and other tchotchkes.
 The grave marker resembled a plane fuselage launching from a mud brick base.

 Doing business in an ice chest

 She knitted while an exhausted young dog slept at her feet.
-An older hound slinked around the sides of the shop, if you could call it a shop.
+An older hound slinked around the sides of the shop if you could call it a shop.